sverweij/virtual-code-owners/README.md

   times on the same line if both teams are code owners of the same part of the code.
 While maybe not _looking_ ideal, the resulting code owners file is still valid & ready to rock'n roll.
-- _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS is a valid CODEOWNERS file and the virtual-teams.yml is a valid yaml file with teams names as keys and team members as arrays under these.
+- _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS.txt is a valid CODEOWNERS
+  file and the virtual-teams.yml is a valid yaml file with teams names as keys and team members as arrays under these.
 It will likely throw errors when this assumption is not met, but the error-messages might not be as clear as possible.

+### Why the `.txt` extension?

+Various editors assume an ALL_CAPS file name with `#` characters on various lines to be markdown, and will auto format them as such - making for either very ugly or in worst cases invalid CODOWNERS files.
+Usually such autoformatting is not present on text files.

+Apparently these editors know about CODEOWNERS, though so this auto formatting doesn't seem to be happening over there.